SAP-samples/teched2022-AI380/README.md

-# AI360 - Dive into Business Document Processing with AI Step by Step
+# AI380 - Dive into Business Document Processing with AI Step by Step (virtual session)

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called AI360 - Dive into Business Document Processing with AI Step by Step.
+This repository contains the material for the SAP TechEd 2022 session called AI380 - Dive into Business Document Processing with AI Step by Step.

 ## Overview